 You may be able to claim an individual as a dependent on your return regardless of age or relationship.
 Many children who are 18 or older may still be claimed as a dependent by their parents.
 Ask your preparer for guidance on claiming a dependent.

 If you can be claimed as a dependent on another person’s return, inform your preparer if you file a return on your own.
-On page 1 of your tax return, the box next to ‘Someone can claim you as a dependent’ must be checked.
 Omitting this will result in complications in filing your tax return and may result in the IRS asking you to return to them any refund paid in addition to fines and penalties.

 Most of the income you receive has already been reported to the IRS by the payer.
 The IRS knows what you have made.
 File a properly completed tax return to minimize your tax burden.

-You may be required to file a return due to the requirements of the Affordable Care Act.
-If you had health insurance through the Marketplace, you will need a Form 1095-A. For more information regarding the Affordable Care Act, visit the IRS website Affordable Care Act Tax Provisions for Individuals and Families.
+If you had health insurance through the Marketplace, you are required to file a return due to the regulations of the Affordable Care Act.
+You will need a Form 1095-A to file your tax return.
+For more information regarding the Affordable Care Act, visit the IRS website Affordable Care Act Tax Provisions for Individuals and Families.

 Even if the tax deadline has passed, it’s not too late to file.
 If you are due a refund, you may be able to collect the amount due for three years after the due date of the return.